psaikido/hugle.uk/pages/yarn/090-sword.md

 there were loads of cool things
-tht we learned all about
+that we learned all about
 the stances and cuts
 the formal defences
 this was some of the actual stuff